harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-steps/upload-artifacts-to-jfrog-artifactory-step-settings.md

 ---
 title: Upload Artifacts to JFrog Artifactory step settings
 description: This topic provides settings for the Upload Artifacts to JFrog Artifactory step.
-sidebar_position: 150
+sidebar_position: 20
 helpdocs_topic_id: gjoggc66fy
 helpdocs_category_id: 4xo13zdnfx
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This topic provides settings for the Upload Artifacts to JFrog Artifactory step.
+This topic provides settings for the **Upload Artifacts to JFrog Artifactory** step, which is used to [upload artifacts to JFrog](../../use-ci/build-and-upload-artifacts/upload-artifacts-to-jfrog.md).

 :::info